 • to graduate from UQ with a gold medal, the highest accolade for an undergraduate at the time

-• president of the of the Royal Society of Queensland
+• president of the Royal Society of Queensland

 • professor at an Australian university